 Grants of stock-based awards are key components of the compensation packages we provide to attract and retain certain employees to align their interests with the interests of existing shareholders.
 We recognize that these stock-based awards will dilute existing shareholders and have sought to limit the number of shares granted while providing competitive compensation packages.
-As of January 31, 2018, we had a total of 3.7 million outstanding stock options and unvested restricted stock and restricted stock units, which will potentially dilute our earnings per share.
+As of January 31, 2019, we had a total of 3.8 million ordinary shares subject to outstanding stock options and unvested restricted stock and restricted stock units, which will potentially dilute our earnings per share.
 This potential dilution will only result if outstanding options vest and are exercised and restricted stock and restricted stock units vest and are settled.
-As of January 31, 2018, 82% of our outstanding options had exercise prices less than the then market price of our ordinary shares on such date.
+As of January 31, 2019, 55% of our outstanding options had exercise prices less than the then market price of our ordinary shares on such date.